ScottOnestak/Zillow_Evaluation/README.md

 -It will depend on the home and suburb, but most homes are selling for 5% under list price as of Q4 2021 <br/>
 -Suburb and living area are the most important factors in a home's price and will account for a majority of the variability <br/>
--Listings reach their peak in Q2/3, so inventory should pick up.
-However, inventory is much lower than usual right now <br/>
+-Listings reach their peak in Q2/3, so inventory should pick up <br/>
 -Excluding some unicorn houses (which probably are smaller and fixer-upper), I'm probably not going to find a house in my price range in the suburbs I've lived in (Regent Square and Squirrel Hill South), though I would jump at those fixer-upper opportunities.
 Best bets are Swisshelm Park, Swissvale (the good part, not past Church Street), and Edgewood <br/>
 -In a macro sense, rising interest rates should increase monthly payments.
 However, this will probably be offset slightly (hopefully) be a cooling off in home prices due to a decrease in demand caused by rising rates<br/><br/>